MeerKatDev/Udacity-CppND-Capstone-MonteCarlo/README.md

 # Integral calculator

-This project was done to make Udacity guys happi, like good bois.

 Disclaimer: this doesn't calculate integrals correctly.
 While it works normally for polynomials, for simplicity the rule is:
  - `\int \sin(x)^y = \sin(x)^{y+1}/(y+1) \dot (-\cos(x))`
  - `\int \cos(x)^y = \cos(x)^{y+1}/(y+1) \dot (\sin(x))`
+since the algorithm to calculate them properly would be too complex.

 ## Class structure
-src:
  - Integral
    - AnalyticalIntegral (subclass)
    - NumericalIntegral (subclass)
- - Expression
  - Parser
+ - main.cpp (not a class)

 ## Expected behaviour / output
 The program calculates some "simplified" integrals.
 Due to the simplicity of the project, there are several restrictions to it:
  - It takes only three types of functions: `x` (linear), `sin(x)`, and `cos(x)` (trigonometrical)
  - it parses only a very precise format, for example:
    `6x^2 + 8.2sin(x)^3 + 4cos(x)^3.2 .`
-   - it accepts integers or floats
+   - it accepts (positive) integers or floats
    - it has to end with a dot (`.`)
  - if it gets one boundary, it assumes the other as zero
  - if it gets any boundary, it will assume a definite integral and it will calculate it numerically